 Who is an appropriate candidate for Aquablation therapy?

-Aquablation therapy has been proven as a safe and effective treatment for BPH patients suffering from urinary symptoms.
+Aquablation therapy has been proven as a safe and effective treatment for BPH patients suffering from lower urinary tract symptoms (LUTS).
 You should consult with your urologist to review all your options for your condition.

 What happens during an Aquablation treatment?

 Aquablation therapy is performed in the operating room, while the patient is either under spinal or general anesthesia.
-During the procedure, the urologist will use multi-dimensional imaging to identify the exact treatment plan based on the patient’s specific anatomy.
-Next, the AquaBeam Robotic System autonomously executes the treatment plan, removing the excess prostate tissue with a heat-free waterjet, eliminating the possibility of complications arising from thermal injury.
+During the procedure, the urologist will use multidimensional imaging to identify the exact treatment plan based on the patient’s specific anatomy.
+Next, the AquaBeam Robotic System executes the treatment plan, removing the excess prostate tissue with a heat-free waterjet.
 The procedure takes less than an hour, and typically involves an overnight stay.

 What happens immediately after the Aquablation therapy?

-Patients may go home with a urinary catheter.
-For a few days, the patient may experience a slight burning during urination as well as rectal soreness.
+Patients may go home with a urinary catheter and may experience a slight burning during urination as well as rectal soreness.
 This can be managed with mild pain medication.
 Patients can resume their normal activities at the discretion of their physician.

 What are your clinical results?